LUXIMO® ON FARM: Nigel Durdy

 Nigel is the agronomist and sprayer operator for the business, annually spraying over 2,500 ha of mainly combinable crops with his 36 m Rogator sprayer.

-He has been BASIS qualified for 20 years and, during training, recalls someone telling him that a farmer has up to 16,000 possible decisions to make to grow a crop, starting with the choice of field and crop, followed by all the possible options of inputs and timings.
+He has been BASIS qualified for over 20 years and, during training, recalls someone telling him that a farmer has up to 16,000 possible decisions to make to grow a crop, starting with the choice of field and crop, followed by all the possible options of inputs and timings.

 “Fortunately, a lot of it becomes second nature.
 I drive the sprayer, which helps me get to know the crops and the fields’ black-grass burden.”